arielf/cuts/README.md

 2	1	0
 ```

-- `cut` is non-flexible when it comes to variable number of columns in the input
+#### `cut` is non-flexible when it comes to variable number of columns in the input

-- `cut` is unforgiving if you accidentally use `-t` (like `sort` does) for the delimiter/delimiter instead of `-d` (happens to me too often)
+#### `cut` is unforgiving if you accidentally use `-t` (like `sort` does)

+It is unfortunate that the Unix toolset is so inconsistent in the
+choice of option-letters.  `cuts` solves this by allowing 'any of
+the above'.

-- `cut` requires too much typing for simple column extraction tasks
+#### `cut` requires too much typing for simple column extraction tasks

-  because it doesn't allow for reasonable defaults.
-It'll result
+This is mostly because `cut` doesn't support reasonable defaults.
-  in errors when arguments are missing:
+It'll result in errors when arguments are missing:

 ```
     $ cut -d, example.csv
     cut: you must specify a list of bytes, characters, or fields